-Many investors focus primarily on the dollar value of their accounts each month.
-This can cause anxiety and sleepless nights during periods of market decline.
+Many investors focus primarily on the dollar value of their accounts.
+This can cause anxiety and sleepless nights during market declines.

-But investors should also look closely at their share balance, or the total number of shares in their account.
+But your share balance, or the total number of shares in your account, is just as important.

 The number of shares you own doesn’t depend on the market; it’s an amount that you control.
-When you invest regularly, you will add shares to your share balance even as your account balance fluctuates up and down.
-You may not be able to control the market, but you can continue to acquire shares regularly by taking advantage of dollar cost averaging.
+When you invest regularly, you will add shares to your share balance even as your account balance fluctuates.
+You may not be able to control the market, but you can continue to acquire shares by taking advantage of dollar cost averaging, which means consistently investing the same amount at regular intervals.
 And you’ll get a lower average cost per share over time by purchasing more shares when prices decline.

 Since dividends are paid based on the number of shares you own, your share balance can make a significant difference in your current and future dividend payments.

-Consider a hypothetical $500 monthly investment in Standard & Poor’s 500 Composite IndexSM, with all dividends reinvested, over the 20 year period ending on December 31, 2013.
+Consider a hypothetical $500 monthly investment in Standard & Poor’s 500 Composite Index, with all dividends reinvested, over the 20-year period ending on December 31, 2013.
 As the dollar value grew, so did the share balance and the investment’s income-producing power.